yoosan/deepmpi/README.md

-## INTRODUCTION of deepmpi
+## INTRODUCTION
-Exercise of MPI for deep leaning, mainly mpi for matrix multiplication.
+Coursework of THE parallel and distributed system, implementing MPI for matrix multiplication.

 Install mpi(I use OpenMPI) on your machine, firstly.
 Then clone this repo and complie and run it by: